seekers-dev/seekers-grpc/README.md

 ### Gradle

-To use scvis in your Gradle project, you need to add the JitPack repository and the dependency to your build.gradle file.
+To use seekers-grpc in your Gradle project, you need to add the JitPack repository and the dependency to your build.gradle file.

 Add the following repository to the repositories section of your ``build.gradle`` file: